 This is not fortune-telling or superstition.
-This study will be of help to patients with neurological disorders such as early schizophrenia, Alzheimer’s disease and Parkinson’s disease, mainly because in these diseases, patients suffer from long-term consciousness loss, resulting in mental disorders.
+This study will be of help to patients with neurological disorders such as early schizophrenia, Alzheimer’s disease, and Parkinson’s disease, mainly because in these diseases, patients suffer from long-term consciousness loss, resulting in mental disorders.

-The researchers found that the test subjects had an accuracy rate of 90% or more in predicting the entire activity of the video.
+The researchers claim that the test subjects showed an accuracy rate of 90% or more in predicting the entire activity of the video.
 But if the test subjects were called to test some other things, their confidence in predicting the future was clearly lower.

 In fact, long before these video tests, U.S. scientists have conducted such experiments on predicting the future.
-In one experiment performed by Professor Daryl Bem at Cornell University, New York, students were allowed as much as possible to memorize a group of words, after which a few were randomly selected for them to spell out.
+In one experiment performed by Professor Daryl Bem at Cornell University, New York, students were asked to memorize a group of words, after which a few were randomly selected for them to spell out.

-In the results, the success rate of students selecting the correct image was high.
+In the results, the success rate of students picking the correct image was high.
 Moreover, the position of the pornographic image was randomly assigned by the computer, and it could not be determined behind which curtain it was hidden before the students made their choices.